doerbeta/lpsolve.github.io/README.md

 # lpsolveGUI

-a website for a Java-based GUI for Linear Programming Solver
+## A website for a Java-based GUI for Linear Programming Solver

 by Baihan Lin, October 2016

 University of Washington, Seattle